 On December 7, 2009, the Alameda Superior Court ordered the closure of the Carnegie State Vehicle Recreation Area because the California Department of Parks & Recreation has been blatantly violating the state’s water quality law by failing to report its massive pollution discharges to Corral Hollow Creek from sediment and heavy metals eroding off hillsides and trails used by OHV and dirt bike enthusiasts.
 On March 16, 2010, the Court of Appeal overturned the Superior Court’s order, finding that CSPA and PEER must first ask the Regional Board and State Board to enforce the water quality law they have been charged with implementing.
 On March 19, 2010, Lozeau Drury petitioned the Central Valley Regional Board to do just that.
 After receiving no response from that agency, Lozeau Drury filed a petition with the State Board.
 The case and the petition remain pending…

 On 21 June 2011, CSPA settled a Clean Water Act lawsuit against the Allied Waste Services regarding serious violations of the California General Industrial Stormwater Permit.
 Allied Waste Services Concrete operates a 4-acre waste hauling and collection facility in Rancho Cordova, California… read more

-Richard Drury named California Attorney of the Year for lawsuit victory requiring school buses to install pollution controls to protect health of thousands of children… read more (pdf)
+In 2009, Richard Drury was named California Attorney of the Year for lawsuit victory requiring school buses to install pollution controls to protect health of thousands of children… read more (pdf)

 Federal court rules that Lawrence Berkeley National Laboratory and Department of Energy must comply with National Environmental Policy Act before proceeding with supercomputer center.
 Read more…